Sesen8/Game-Sesen8/README.md

 If not this is the game for you!!

 Difficulties:
-The game offers three difficulty levels—Easy, Medium, and Hard to cater to players with varying knowledge of world geography.
+The game offers three difficulty levels, Easy, Medium, and Hard to cater to players with varying knowledge of world geography.

 You hear that, anyone can play!!

 Game Includes